jdrichardsappacad/react-2021/week-14/practices/02-react-functional-component-props/README.md

 In your `BaseStats` component, bring in `props` as the argument to the functional component.

-Go to your browser, go to the Browser DevTools and open your React DevTools.
+Go to your codesandbox browser, go to the Browser DevTools and open your React DevTools.
 Click on the BaseStats component.
 Under `props` you should see your stats props object.